 Sounding like a nightclub you might have visited for your school leavers event, the OXO Tower sitting on the banks of the Thames is a multi-use playground; a high-rise, art-deco pillar of pleasure and indulgence.
 We’re talking restaurants, brasseries, bars and galleries, with live music, cocktail classes and art exhibitions, all overlooking a city in motion.

 Like a few other notable landmarks along the London skyline, the OXO Tower was originally a power station in the 19th century, until it was taken over by a German meat manufacturer Oxo (of ‘cubes’ fame) in the early 20th century.
-But today, the food on offer at the Oxo Restaurant is of demonstrably higher quality, thanks to Head Chef Jeremy Bloor, whose brasserie creations using organic British ingredients are paired with a brilliant wine list.
+But today, the food on offer at the Oxo Restaurant is of demonstrably higher quality, thanks to Head Chef Keir Barry, whose brasserie creations using organic British ingredients are paired with a brilliant wine list.

 Details: Barge House St, London SE1 9PH | Find out more here